CandixFit/GreetBot2/README.md

 # GreetBot2
- added functions : timedelay, interrupt option, new answers next will be a CRM
+ added functions : timedelay, interrupt option, new answers next will be a CRM.